 Every October the Channel Islands plays host to the Tennerfest food festival, where many eateries put together special set menus at set prices, starting from as little as £10 for three courses.
 Click here to find out more about the Tennerfest.

 And it doesn’t just stop at food, Guernsey also has its own brewery and cider farm producing a selection of beers and the popular Rocquette cider.
-To experience fresh Guernsey produce, come along to the Fresh Fridays in Market Square, St Peter Port – more information can be found here.
-If you’d like to find out more about eating and drinking in Guernsey, visit the VisitGuernsey page by clicking here.
-Fancy trying your hand at making a traditional Guernsey dish such as Gâche Mélée, Guernsey Gâche, Bean Jar or even Potato Peel Pie (made famous from the International best selling book, Guernsey Literary and Potato Peel Pie Society)?
+To experience fresh Guernsey produce, come along to the Fresh Fridays in Market Square, St Peter Port – more information can be found If you’d like to find out more about eating and drinking in Guernsey, visit the VisitGuernsey page by clicking here.
+If you fancy trying your hand at making a traditional Guernsey dish such as Gâche Mélée, Guernsey Gâche, Bean Jar or even Potato Peel Pie (made famous from the International best selling book, Guernsey Literary and Potato Peel Pie Society), click here.

 Experience Guernsey’s heritage through a variety of events throughout the year.
 From the Viaer Marche, an evening of old Guernsey tradition, food and entertainment, to Liberation day, when Guernsey’s town comes alive for a day of fun and celebrations.